backprop-ai/slate/source/index.html.md

   - Some task endpoints may have multiple `model` options.
 This is useful to know if your task is in a language other than English.

+  - You can specify your own uploaded model as the `model` field for every task that your model supports.

   - Every account gets `1000` seconds of free inference every month.
 Seconds are calculated only for compute time when using the endpoints.

 If anything is unclear or you find that something is not working as intended, please get in touch!